junfanz1/junfanz1.github.io/_posts/2021-04-22-Machine-Learning-Algorithmic-Trading-Notes.md

 ## 12.4.
 XGBoost, LightGBM and CatBoost

 Random forests can be trained in parallel by growing individual trees on independent boostrap samples. __Sequantial approach of gradient boosting__ slows down training, and have large number of hyperparameters to tune.
-Computational cost during training $\propto$ time it takes to evaluate potential split points for each feature.
+Computational cost during training $$\propto$$ time it takes to evaluate potential split points for each feature.

 Regularization penalty help avoid overfitting by favoring a model that uses simple yet predictive regression trees.
-In XGBoost, penalty for regression tree $h$ depends on # of leaves per tree $T$, regression tree scores for each terminal noed $w$, and hyperparameters $\gamma, \lambda$.
+In XGBoost, penalty for regression tree $h$ depends on # of leaves per tree $$T$$, regression tree scores for each terminal noed $w$, and hyperparameters $$\gamma, \lambda$$.
 At each step, algorithm greedily adds the hypothesis $h_m$ that most improves regularized objective.

 ### 12.4.1.
 Simpliefied split-finding algorithms